CITY PULSE: Tomorrow we Inherit the Earth

 Bachpan Ke Rung

-The National Academy of Performing Arts is hosting Bachpan Ke Rung: A Festival of Theatre for Children until October 13 at the Zia Mohyeddin Theatre (6pm on Saturdays; 4pm and 6pm on Sundays), featuring the following plays: Ali Baba Chalees Chore (September 28 and 29), I Am Possible (October 5 and 6) and Sheherbano Ki Alif Laila (October 12 and 13).
+The National Academy of Performing Arts is hosting Bachpan Ke Rung: A Festival of Theatre for Children until October 13 at the Zia Mohyeddin Theatre (6pm on Saturdays; 4pm and 6pm on Sundays), featuring the following plays: I Am Possible (October 5 and 6) and Sheherbano Ki Alif Laila (October 12 and 13).
 Call 021-35693701 for more information.

-The AAN Gandhara Art Space is hosting an art exhibition titled ‘Microcosm 3’ until September 29.
-The show features works by 20 female artists.
-Call 021-35821462 for more information.
+The Koel Gallery is hosting Fatima Saeed’s solo art exhibition titled ‘Being Here and Becoming There’ until October 3.
+Call 021-35831292 for more information.

 The Sanat Initiative is hosting Zulfikar Ali Bhutto’s solo art exhibition titled ‘Tomorrow we Inherit the Earth: Notes from a Guerrilla War’ until October 8.
 Call 0300-8208108 for more information.